My weekend at Omaha Beach in Normandy

 Here's Jenny with a real landing boat from the D-Day invasion.

 Our last stop before returning to Paris was this church, Sainte-Mère-Église, which is famous for the story of an American paratrooper who got stuck there during the invasion.
 He played dead and watched the combat going on below, eventually got captured by the Germans, and later escaped.
-There's a mannequin up there now to commemorate his story, which of course is meant to honor him, but in a silly way it feels kind of like they're making fun of him.
+There's a mannequin up there now to commemorate his story.

 A whole big piece of the trip that I didn't manage to photograph much was our visit to the Pointe du Hoc.
 It was pouring rain so I didn't take my camera out for more than a moment, but this place was a real highlight of the trip.
 The Pointe du Hoc was a German base on a high cliff just West of Omaha Beach, and the Germans thought it was impenetrable because of its location.
 A group of American Rangers managed to approach it from below by firing rope ladders up onto the cliffs and climbing up as the Germans shot at them, cut the ropes, etc. The place today is a beautiful green field with steep cliffs looking down over the sea, and the landscape is full of old broken German bunkers and huge holes left by the bombs that were dropped by Allied planes.
 It was pretty breathtaking and I wish I had more pictures, but there are plenty to be found on Google.